Share

 By default, Alias provides a library of VRED-based Truelight materials that you can use to replace your Alias shaders.
 When you replacing Alias shaders with VRED materials, a new shader equivalent is created.
 When you switch to Alias Render, mode you will notice that the shader is now different than the original.

-- Switch to VRED Render mode, then MMB-drag a material from a VRED asset library onto the geometry to replace the previous assignment.
-You can also drag the material into the Shader Lister, then MMB-drag from there onto geometry to replace it.
+- Switch to VRED Render mode, then drag a material from a VRED asset library onto the geometry to replace the previous assignment.
+You can also drag the material into the Shader Lister, then drag from there onto geometry to replace it, or drag the material onto the preview in the Shader Editor to replace the assigned material's properties.

 - The previously assigned VRED material equivalent is replaced by the incoming material.